sportsclimbs/sportclimbs-2/content/peak/water-cum-jolly/wcj-lammergeyer.md

 {.csa}

 **1. Recycle or Die (6b+)**
-a short route even by Lammergeyer standards.
+A short route even by Lammergeyer standards.
 A hard crux leads up to the top but there's no belay so climb or jump down the last bolt and lower off.
 The crag's easiest and probably worst route.
 {.mt0}

 **2. Aquarian Warriors (E5 6b)**